Interchange Fee Facts for Merchant Consideration

 - Type of business processing the card? or MCC code.

 *Noteworthy – the interchange fee is paid to the card issuing bank – NOT your bank, and NOT your processor.
-That convoluted, substantial interchange fee goes to a bank that you have no business tie or relationship with – or of course – American Express/Discover.
+This substantial revenue source – interchange fees – goes to a bank that you have no business tie or relationship with – or of course – American Express/Discover.

 Many merchants we consult and eventually work with seem to think their bank is receiving the interchange fees from their company’s credit card transactions.
 It’s not surprising really – even Forbes contributors promote the common misnomer – see Colao’s 2013 – Interchange is for Suckers.
 First paragraph – big mistake – “the lions share goes to your bank”.
 Worse – see interchange in the creditcard.com glossary – no.